CSBiology/CSBlog/docs/posts/6_LabelEfficiencyCalculator.md

 Symbolic expansion of the polynomials results in many product terms, which correspond to different isotopic variants of a molecule.
 Even for molecules of a medium size, the straightforward expansion of the polynomials leads to an explosion regarding the number of product terms.
 Due to this complexity, there was a need to develop algorithms for efficient computation.
-The different strategies comprise pruning the polynomials to discard terms with coefficients below a threshold (Yergey 1983) combined with a recursive computation (Claesen et al. 2012), and Fourier Transformation for a more efficient convolution of the isotope distributions of individual elements (Rockwood et al. 1995), or rely on dynamic programming (Snider 2007).
 MIDAs (Alves and Yu 2005) is one of the more elaborate algorithms to predict an isotope cluster based on a given peptide sequence.

+Stable isotopic peptide labeling is an established technique in proteomics experiments.
+While an excellent tool when carried out correctly, it also exposes challenges and pitfalls that have to be checked and possibly accounted for.
+One of these pitfalls is the efficiency with which the proteins were labeled.
+The isotopic pattern can be used to **estimate the labeling efficiency by comparing measured isotopic patterns to simulated patterns with known label efficiency**.

 ## Simulating Isotopic Clusters for peptides
 Before we start, we need to load our dependencies.
 The MIDAs implementation we are using here is located in BioFSharp.
 FSharp.Stats is required later on as well.